Understanding STRIDE: A Comprehensive Guide to Threat Modeling

 Elevation of Privilege

-Elevation of privilege threats involves attackers gaining unauthorized access to sensitive assets or data by obtaining higher levels of access or permissions than are legally allowed.
+Elevation of privilege attacks entails intruders attaining unauthorized access to sensitive data or assets by acquiring higher access levels or permissions than are permitted by law.

 Benefits of STRIDE Threat Modeling